 |---|---|

-Bottom line: A custom MCP for Claude transforms it from a smart chatbot into an AI agent that knows your business, accesses your data, and takes action inside your real systems.
+The Takeaway: A custom MCP for Claude transforms it from a generic chatbot into a store-aware agent that knows your products, reads your numbers, and takes action inside your real systems.

-💡 Pro Tip: You do not need to build a custom MCP for Claude from scratch for every use case.
-Hundreds of pre-built MCP servers already exist for popular tools like Google Drive, Gmail, Notion, Slack, and HubSpot.
-Building a custom MCP makes sense when you need Claude to connect to a proprietary system, internal database, or tool that does not already have an MCP server available.
+💡 Pro Tip: You do not need to build a custom MCP from scratch for every use case.
+Hundreds of pre-built MCP servers already exist for tools like Shopify, Google Drive, Gmail, and Slack.
+Building a custom MCP makes sense when you need Claude to connect to a proprietary system, internal database, or tool that does not have a pre-built server available.

 → What Is MCP and How Does It Work with Claude?

-→ Why Should Marketers and Business Owners Care About Custom MCP for Claude?
+→ Why Should Ecommerce Brands Care About Custom MCP for Claude?

 → How Does a Custom MCP for Claude Actually Work?